abbas2399/abbas2399.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Blending the art and science of software development - turning ideas into products people love...
 Hey, you can call me Abbas.

 I strive to blend the art and science of software development by turning ideas into products people love.